Table of Contents

 Effect of Ion Manipulation on Membrane Potential

-Under normal physiological conditions, the membrane potential remains fairly in a constant range.
+Under normal physiological conditions, the membrane potential fairly remains in a constant range.
 However, if there is an electrolyte imbalance, the equilibrium potential as well as the membrane potential change.

-Similarly, if hyperkalemia occurs, less potassium ions will move out of the cell through leaky potassium channels and the resting membrane potential will become less negative.
+Similarly, if hyperkalemia occurs, less potassium ions will move out of the cell through leaky potassium channels, and the resting membrane potential will become less negative.